It4innovations/hyperqueue/docs/jobs/resources.md

 $ hq submit --resource <NAME1>=<AMOUNT1> --resource <NAME2>=<AMOUNT2> ...
 ```

-Where `NAME` is a name of the requested resource and the `AMOUNT` is a positive integer defining the
+Where `NAME` is a name of the requested resource and the `AMOUNT` is a positive number defining the
 size of the request.

 Tasks with such resource requests will only be executed on workers that fulfill all the specified